Approximation and Convergence of Large Atomic Congestion Games: Introduction

 Note that in both cases---vanishing weights and vanishing probabilities---the equilibria of the nonatomic limit games characterize the \emph{expected values} of the random loads.
 However, in the Poisson regime the resource loads remain random in the limit, whereas in the Wardrop limit these random loads converge to a constant.
 The fact that the Poisson limit retains some variability makes it more suitable to model the traffic flows observed in real networks.
-As a matter of fact, we stress that in real traffic networks the flows are never constant and exhibit stochastic fluctuations that have been empirically confirmed to be close to Poisson distributions, at least under moderate congestion conditions \citep[see, e.g.,][]{Ada:JICE1936,May:B1954,Oli:OR1961,Buc:TR1967,Mil:TS1970}.
-Thus, our results also establish an explicit and theoretically sound connection between the Wardrop and Poisson games, with the stochastic flows observed in real traffic networks.
+As a matter of fact, real traffic flows exhibit stochastic fluctuations that have been empirically confirmed to be close to Poisson distributions, at least under moderate congestion conditions.
+As an illustration, Figure~\ref{fig:TrafficCounts} shows the histograms of traffic counts over three consecutive 10 minute intervals, observed every Thursday during 2 years on a specific road segment in Dublin.
+The red curves give the expected counts for Poisson distributions with the same mean.
+These histograms reveal a persistent day-to-day variability of traffic flows, so that a model predicting a random distribution is one step closer to reality compared to the point estimates provided by Wardrop equilibrium.
+Our results establish a theoretically sound connection between the Wardrop and Poisson equilibria, which, combined, seem to provide a more sensible model for the traffic flows observed in real networks.